 LOCATION: Classes will be held in the Hill Building, Building NE-80, Room 1409 at 1 Hampshire Street, Cambridge, MA.
 The classroom is adjacent to MIT's main campus at The Charles Stark Draper Laboratory.
-Click here for a map of relevant locations for the course.

 COURSE ELIGIBILITY AND CLASSIFICATION: Applicants are expected to have mature technical backgrounds which, either through experience or education is at least equivalent to graduate education.
 This course is classified SECRET/NOFORN/RD.
 A final SECRET security clearance is required.
 The course is open to U.S. active-duty military, U.S. Department of Defense employees, and U.S. civilian contractor personnel with U.S. Department of Defense sponsorship.
 It is not open to foreign nationals.
 A U.S. Government ID or Passport will be required each day to obtain a badge for classroom access.
 Students with appropriate clearances that are outside of DoD must apply at least three weeks in advance to allow time for 'need to know' to be established and approval received through appropriate channels.